Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Relationship to Contraction Analysis

 For a dynamical system, negativity of the logarithmic norm can be linked to contraction.
-This result were stated in different forms and have long history, refer to the tutorial \cite{sontag14} for a more details.
-We state the result as the following: \begin{theorem}[\citet{sontag14}] Consider a dynamical system $\dot x = f(x)$ defined on a convex subset of $\mathbb R^n$.
-Let $\|.\|_*$ be a norm on $\mathbb R^n$, and assume that
+This result has been stated in different forms, refer to the tutorial \cite{sontag14} for more details.
+We state the result as follows. \begin{theorem}[\cite{sontag14}] Consider a dynamical system $\dot x = f(x)$ defined on a convex subset $X$ of $\mathbb R^n$.
+Let $| \cdot |_*$ be a norm in $\mathbb R^n$ and $\|.\|_*$ the induced matrix norm on $\mathbb R^{n \times n}$.
+Assume that

-Then, for any two solutions $\varphi(t;x), \varphi(t;y)$ of the dynamical system, the following condition holds:
+Then for any two solutions $\varphi(t;x), \varphi(t;y)$ of the dynamical system, the following condition holds:

 \end{theorem}